AdobeDocs/experience-manager-gems-events.en/help/overview.md

 ## Previous webinar recording

-Our last webinar was about **Build Sits Faster with AEM Headless and App Builder** and was conducted March 23rd.
+Our last webinar was about **Build Sites Faster with AEM Headless and App Builder** and was conducted March 23rd.

 >[!VIDEO](https://video.tv.adobe.com/v/341311/?quality=12&learn=on)